aryaburke/portfolio/README.md

 # portfolio
-personal portfolio website

-things i would've done given more time: made the annotating more robust

-!componentDidMount
+A personal portfolio website made with React.js!
+The bulk of what is normally in a readme is in the site itself.